StephenCataldo/Verdant-Share/README.txt

+Verdant Share modules (rideshare will be published first; taxi-match and roomshare are used internally at VerdantEvent but are not modules 2011/5) are designed for a conference (like a DrupalCon) where people create a Drupal account for the event and then need to figure out their travel to the event  (Content Profile, at least for now, is required).

-Verdant Share modules (rideshare will be published first; taxi-match and roomshare are used internally) use flags, views and cck to create chart and map views of people who need to share a ride/taxi/room.
-They have many depedencies on (hopefully) common modules.
+Uses flags, views and cck to create chart and map (gmap) views of people who need to share a ride/taxi/room.
+There are many depedencies on (hopefully) common modules including Content Profile to give each person one share of each type.

 The basic flow from a devel perspective:
 * There is a cck type for rideshare,